- Home

 In computer science students are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
 Students are equipped to use information technology to create programs, systems and a range of content.

 In Year 7, students start off with an introduction into computer and future technology.
-Students will then be given the opportunity to handle data in a spreadsheet unit.
-A unit on understanding how to be safe while using technology will be taught, followed by a focus on algorithms and programming, where students study control systems using Flowol 3 and programming using Scratch and Python.
+Students will then be given the opportunity to handle data in a unit about spreadsheets.
+A unit on understanding how to be safe whilst using technology will be taught, followed by a focus on algorithms and programming, where students study block based visual programming using Scratch.

 In Year 8, students start off with an opportunity to design a website for a specific target audience.
 They will then focus on principles of database design, creating a flat-file database, using forms to display records, queries to search for data and reports to display the results of the queries.
 Next, they will explore how to keep data safe and behave safely online.
 A focus on algorithms and programming will follow.
-This is taught via a unit in programming concept in Python.
-To finish off the year, they will explore their creative side in grappling with some Digital Graphics.
+This is taught via a unit on programming concepts in Python.
+To finish off the year, they will explore their creative side by grappling with some Digital Graphics.

 In Year 9, students start off with a focus on algorithms and programming.
-This is taught via a unit in programming with Python.
+This is taught via a unit on programming with Python.
 They follow this with studying Logic and Data Representation.
 Students will then focus on the ethical, legal, cultural and environmental concerns related to Computer Science.
-To finish off the year, students will work on animation using Adobe Flash.
+To finish off the year, students will work on animation using Photoshop.

 KS4